Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

 which couples to both odd and even-parity relaxation times $\tau_{\rm AN}$ and $\tau_{\rm FL}$.
-The first term is a thermal Hall current that is directed perpendicular to the polarization of the light field.
+The first term is a light-induced thermoelectric Hall current that is directed perpendicular to the polarization of the light field.
 The second term is proportional to the anomalous damping rate $\tau_{\rm AN}$ and thus enhanced in clean systems at low temperatures.
-It is directed along ${\bf C}_{\bf v}$, which is determined by the crystal symmetries, and for linearly polarized light, it displays a highly anisotropic current that depends on the relative angle of the electric field polarization and the temperature gradient.

-{\em Model.} In the following, we derive the nonlinear currents~\eqref{eq:jEEdT} and~\eqref{eq:jEdT} using Boltzmann kinetic theory, where we consider transport in a single band.
-A general deformation of the quasiparticle distribution induces a nonzero expectation value of the charge current~\cite{son13,son13b},
+{\em Model.} In the following, we derive the nonlinear currents in Eqs.~\eqref{eq:jEEdT} and~\eqref{eq:jEdT} using Boltzmann kinetic theory, where we consider transport in a single band.
+A general deformation of the quasiparticle distribution induces a nonzero expectation value of the charge current~\cite{son13,son13b}:

 By time-reversal symmetry, the velocity $\dot{\bf r}$ in Eq.~\eqref{eq:velocity} is odd under momentum inversion, and hence the current response is solely determined by odd-parity deformations.
-The time evolution of the quasielectron distribution follows from the Fermi liquid kinetic equation~\cite{xiao05}
+The time evolution of the quasielectron distribution follows from the FL kinetic equation~\cite{xiao05}: